 Standard 3: Children will demonstrate healthy and safe behaviors.
-Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Engage in active movement Engage in active play indoors Actively engage in physical Actively engage in a variety of Initiate and engage in a (e.g., tummy time; holding or outdoors with adult activities indoors or outdoors games, as well as structured variety of physical activities head up; kicking legs; waving; support (e.g., toddle; climb; (e.g., dance; hide and seek; and unstructured indoor or (e.g., games; exercises) that rolling over). point to door and say, "Out"). climb on equipment). outdoor physical activities. enhance physical fitness.
-Recognize some foods (real Identify different foods that or pictures) that are healthy are healthy and indicate why and other foods that are less a particular food is healthy or healthy for the body. unhealthy.
-Participate in some basic Follow safety rules with adult Identify safety rules and Identify and follow safety safety practices (e.g., support. follow them with guidance rules with minimal guidance fire/tornado drills). from adults. from adults (e.g., hold an adult's hand when crossing the street; walk rather than run when indoors).
-Begin to identify and alert others of potential hazards (e.g., dangerous objects; substances; behaviors).
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Engage in active movement (e.g., tummy time; holding head up; kicking legs; waving; rolling over).
+Engage in active play indoors or outdoors with adult support.
+Actively engage in physical activities indoors or outdoors (e.g., dance; hide and seek; climb on equipment).
+Actively engage in a variety of games, as well as structured and unstructured indoor or outdoor physical activities.
+Initiate and engage in a variety of physical activities (e.g., games; exercises) that enhance physical fitness.
+Recognize some foods (real or pictures) that are healthy and other foods that are less healthy for the body.
+Identify different foods that are healthy and indicate why a particular food is healthy or unhealthy.
+Participate in some basic safety practices (e.g., fire/tornado drills).
+Follow safety rules with adult support.
+Identify safety rules and follow them with guidance from adults.
+Identify and follow safety rules with minimal guidance from adults (e.g., hold an adult's hand when crossing the street; walk rather than run when indoors).
+Begin to identify and alert others of potential hazards.